Wonder Girl (Cassie Sandsmark): Powers and abilities

 Cassie was trained by the Amazon Artemis and is extremely well trained in the use of various weapons and in various martial arts.
 She is also a very capable leader and strategist.

 After the New 52 reboot, Cassie's powers have changed yet again.
 Her powers are now derived from the Silent Armor that she wears, which was forged in the heart of a sun and is apparently related to the demon known as Trigon.
 The armor is invisible unless she summons it or is in a combat situation, but she is always able to use its powers.
 The armor usually appears as a glittering red bodysuit, golden gauntlets and, occasionally, a hood.
-The armor grants her powers similar to those of her pre-reboot counterpart such as superhuman strength (sufficient enough for her to be on par with Superboy and fight him for a while), durability (though she is still vulnerable to piercing weapons), superhuman reflexes, superhuman speed, superhuman senses, and the power to fly at high speeds.
+The armor grants her powers similar to those of her pre-reboot counterpart such as superhuman strength (sufficient for her to be on par with Superboy and fight him for a while), durability (though she is still vulnerable to piercing weapons), superhuman reflexes, superhuman speed, superhuman senses, and the power to fly at high speeds.
 The armor also grants her a glowing red lasso that appears similar to barbed wire.
 The lasso is infinite in length, is virtually indestructible, and can drain the life force out of those wrapped in its confines.
 Cassie's armor also appears to have a mind of its own and has taken over her mind and body on a few occasions.
 It was later revealed that Cassie has divine heritage as well, as her father was revealed to be Wonder Woman's elder brother Lennox.
 Cassie discovered she was the granddaughter of Zeus and that she still had her powers even without the Silent Armor.
-Because of her divine heritage, she was able to resist the Silent Armor’s influence.
+Because of her divine heritage, she was able to resist the Silent Armor's influence.